-Mala is a joint-JD/PhD in Philosophy candidate at New York University, and a Fellow at the Engelberg Center for Innovation Law and Policy.
-She received her JD from NYU School of Law in 2018, where she was a Furman Academic Scholar and Executive Editor of the NYU Law Review.
-Mala earned the Maurice Goodman Memorial Prize for outstanding academic achievement and scholarship, the John Bruce Moore Award for highest excellence in Law & Philosophy, and the Bradley Fellowship for scholarly work in Free Speech.
-She was a Pomeroy Scholar and a Butler Scholar (awarded to the top 10 students after 1L and 2L years respectively), and elected to the Order of the Coif.
-Mala graduated from Stanford University with a degree in Philosophy and a minor in Symbolic Systems in 2014.
-She has worked as a research assistant for professors Jeanne Fromer, Scott Hemphill, Barton Beebe, and Richard Epstein, particularly focusing on trademark and copyright projects.
+Mala is a Furman Fellow at NYU School of Law and a joint-JD/PhD in Philosophy candidate at NYU.
+She is also a fellow at NYU School of Law's Engelberg Center for Innovation Law and Policy and a visiting fellow at Yale Law School's Information Society Project.
+Mala received her JD summa cum laude in 2018, and was a Furman Academic Scholar and Executive Editor of the NYU Law Review.
+She earned the Maurice Goodman Memorial Prize for outstanding academic achievement and scholarship, the John Bruce Moore Award for highest excellence in Law & Philosophy, and the Bradley Fellowship for scholarly work in Free Speech.
+She was a Pomeroy Scholar and a Butler Scholar (awarded to the top 10 students after 1L and 2L respectively), and elected to the Order of the Coif.
+Mala clerked for the Honorable Judge Robert D. Sack for the Second Circuit Court of Appeals in the 2019-2020 term, and was a summer associate at Davis Polk & Wardwell LLP and Durie Tangri LLP.
+She received her B.A. in Philosophy with a minor in Symbolic Systems from Stanford University in 2014.